Ensono/amido.github.io/docs/nx/next/infra.md

 `myproject/apps/myapp/build/helm`

-In the infra pipeline, the steps for Helm will being by linting, then upgrade existing instance before installaing the new chart.
+In the infra pipeline, the steps for Helm will begin by linting, followed by either an upgrade or install.
+If the Helm chart is already installed, then an upgrade occurs based on the given command.
+If it isn't installed, then an installation occurs instead.
+The command accepts a `--atomic` flag which will allow Helm to roll back to the previous release should a failure during upgrade occur.
+On install, this would cause the installation to fail if there were any issues.

 The remaining tasks are then carried out post versioning, covered in the next section.

 ### Versioning